-One of the most common struggles I hear from teachers is the lack of time management.
-Surprisingly it’s not just the new teachers.
+One of the most common struggles I hear from teachers is the lack of time.
+The issue, though, isn’t a lack of time.
+It’s a lack of time management skills.
+Surprisingly it’s not just the new teachers struggling with this skill.
 It seems like time management for teachers is a challenge at all levels of experience.

 Do you see a pattern?

-I want to share some practical things that helped me manage my time, stay focused, and get my kids to finish their work.
-(You can also get my Productivity Tips freebie here!)
+This post shares some practical things you can do to manage your time, stay focused, and get your kids to finish their work.

 5 Tips to Improve Time Management for Teachers